cjuniorfox/radio/README.md

+Install pulseaudio and pulseaudio-utils

 Compile FFMpeg.
-Do not forget the to enable the OpenSSL Option ./configure --arch=armel --target-os=linux --enable-gpl --enable-libx264 --enable-nonfree && make && sudo make install
+Do not forget the to enable the OpenSSL Option.

+`./configure --arch=armel --target-os=linux --enable-gpl --enable-libx264 --enable-nonfree && make && sudo make install`